WELCOME FROM ANDREW

 piano, organ, lap dulcimer, hammered dulcimer, guitar

 Ben is a Dove Award-winning producer, songwriter, and session player whose first album, The Ill-Tempered Klavier, was listed as one of Christianity Today’s top ten albums of the year.
 His second album, The Cymbal Crashing Clouds, released in 2011 and is just as poetic, lush, and moving.
-In addition to producing seven of Andrew's albums, including the newest BTLOG record, he’s produced artists like JJ Heller, Eric Peters, The Gray Havens, Melanie Penn, Colony House, Brandon Heath, and Ellie Holcomb.
+In addition to producing eight of Andrew's albums, including the new Rich Mullins live record, he’s produced artists like JJ Heller, Eric Peters, The Gray Havens, Melanie Penn, Colony House, Brandon Heath, and Ellie Holcomb.
 BenShive.com

 THE ARCADIAN WILD